pondurupurnachandrarao-cmd/JavaPrograms/README.md

 22. Write a Java program to implement factorial of a given number using both recursive and non-recursive (iterative) methods.

 23. A java Program for Method With Return Type.

+24. Write a Java program to demonstrate a method without return type that calculates and prints the square of a number.